article-examples/promise-unit-testing/docs/simple.md

 As explained in the previous step, Adding Mocha and Chai for this basic Promise Code.
 In order to write basic unit testing in mocha, understanding this below two methods is must.

 - describe - This function helps to groups selected test cases. so its easy to refer and maintain.
-- it - This function helps to write your use test case and test your library / module and expect the result.
+- it - This function helps to write your use case and test your library / module and expect the result.

 ### Mocha Hooks
 There is few more functions which are considered as Hooks. below are the four important hooks where this can be place inside `describe` function before any `it` function.